contact the Citizens Advice consumer helpline. You will be offered advice on your query and the matter will be referred to us if necessary.

-Please let us know if you think any business is not complying with the law on energy labelling or excessive packaging by contacting the Citizens Advice consumer helpline on
+To let us know if you think a business is not complying with the law on energy labelling or excessive packaging please

 What we do